smoeding/puppet-chattr/README.md

 Some file attributes are read-only and can't be changed.

-Also note that different file systems support different subsets of the available file attributes.
+Also note that different file systems might support different subsets of the available file attributes.
 Check if the intended file attribute is really available on your system.

 ## Development